Cap32/react-web-animated/README.md

 ## Notes

 - **SHOULD include `babel-polyfill` for most browsers.**
-- This Libary is inpired by [animated](https://github.com/animatedjs/animated).
+- This Libary is inspired by [animated](https://github.com/animatedjs/animated).

 ## License